December 21, 2020

 Hanhart syndrome is a very rare developmental disorder that affects males and females in equal numbers.
 Fewer than 1 in 20,000 children are affected with this disorder.
 Approximately 30 cases of Hanhart syndrome were reported in the medical literature from 1932 to 1991.

 The treatment of Hanhart syndrome requires the coordinated efforts of a team of specialists.
 Pediatricians, plastic and orthopedic surgeons, dental specialists, speech pathologists, physical therapists, and others must systematically and comprehensively plan the child’s treatment.

-In infants with Hanhart syndrome, any feeding difficulties resulting from tongue, mouth, and/or jaw malformations and cranial nerve palsies must be addressed immediately to ensure proper nutrition and growth.
-Abnormalities of the tongue, mouth, and jaw area may be treated through surgical correction, the use of artificial devices (prostheses), and/or physical therapy.
+Infants with Hanhart syndrome may have feeding difficulties resulting from tongue, mouth, and/or jaw malformations and cranial nerve palsies that must be addressed immediately to ensure proper nutrition and growth.
+Abnormalities of the tongue, mouth, and jaw area may be treated through surgical correction, the use of artificial devices (prostheses) and/or physical therapy.

 Depending on the severity of any limb abnormalities, children with Hanhart syndrome may have difficulty performing skills that require coordination of motion (motor skills), such as walking, writing, etc. Treatment may consist of surgery; the use of artificial replacements for parts of the arms, legs, hands, and/or feet that may be missing (limb prostheses); and/or physical therapy to help individuals enhance their motor skills.